keremlin/photoAlvand/client/README.md

 ## Redux
 The project uses redux for public variables that all components and services need to use them.
 For local variables we use props.
 The store includes user data, current language and system messages.
 We used createStore() to setup the store.
 Also there are Reducers for managing the state.
 Each component that want to use the state should include the state in props.
+# Effects and Animations
+MUi is used to component transitions.
+We used slider and fade effects in this project.
+You can find out more about this in this link <a href="https://mui.com/components/transitions/"> Transitions </a>.
+Slider component is created to handle effects of component that handle all actions.
+In this case we show "loading" until underlying component is loaded then we do the effect.
+# Carousel UI

+# OnLoad() Images

+# Form validation